When an element of canon is removed from canon of a work by those who write the work.

-Exalted has Scroll of the Monk, a much-maligned product and Old Shame of writer Dean Shomshak.
+Scroll of the Monk is a much-maligned product and Old Shame of writer Dean Shomshak.
 The Ink Monkeys have gone on record as saying it does not exist beyond an example of not reading the rules before making a book.

-Zeal is probably the most memetic example in the fandom; it was widely panned before Errata Team Prime finally canned it.
+Zeal was widely panned before Errata Team Prime finally canned it.

 Many of the earlier novels.
 Before the 2nd Edition, when the game really found its voice, Shadowrun was portrayed very much as Dungeons & DragonsIn The Future (!!!), with a heavy emphasis on bizarre creatures, cyborgs, mad science, and otherworldly spirits.
 This led to such things as characters somehow rising from the dead, invasions by Eldritch Abominations across the planes, and (especially) a dying corporate CEO having his brain implanted into a glorified tumor in a jar, communicating via Matrix hookup.
 Nothing is ever declared non-canon, per se, but whenever a sourcebook finds itself having to cover material from this earlier era, the Shadowland commentators make a note to remark on just how utterly bizarre these events and creatures are, many thinking them to be just hoaxes or exaggerations.